February 19, 2015

 In the past several years, a number of antitrust actions have been filed against American Express relating to its anti-steering rules, or “ASRs.”
 Plaintiffs in these actions have contended the ASRs are anti-competititve and have allowed American Express to artificially inflate the fees it charges to merchants.
 ASRs prevent merchants from using price and other means to steer customers to less costly forms of payment, thereby insulating American Express from competition.

 The United States Department of Justice was one of the plaintiffs suing American Express.
-Following a seven week bench trial between the Department of Justice and American Express, Judge Garaufis of the Eastern District of New York said that he had “no choice” but to find that American Express’ ASRs violated United States antitrust laws.
+Following a seven-week bench trial between the Department of Justice and American Express, Judge Garaufis of the Eastern District of New York said that he had “no choice” but to find that American Express’ ASRs violated United States antitrust laws.
 This decision could result in sweeping changes to the way American Express interacts with its retail and merchant customers and expose it to significant damages for past discount fees paid by retailers and merchants in excess of the level deemed competitive.

-NPR partners Jeffrey Angelovich and Michael Angelovich are leading the litigation against American Express.
+NP partners Jeffrey Angelovich and Michael Angelovich are leading the litigation against American Express.